redis/redis-doc/topics/cluster-spec.md

 If there are any set of nodes with the same `configEpoch`, all the nodes but the one with the greatest Node ID will move forward, guaranteeing that, eventually, every node will pick a unique configEpoch regardless of what happened.

-This mechanism also guarantees that after a fresh cluster is created, all nodes start with a different `configEpoch`, even if this is not actually used since `redis-trib` makes sure to use `CONFIG SET-CONFIG-EPOCH` at startup.
+This mechanism also guarantees that after a fresh cluster is created, all nodes start with a different `configEpoch` (even if this is not actually used) since `redis-trib` makes sure to use `CONFIG SET-CONFIG-EPOCH` at startup.
 However if for some reason a node is left misconfigured, it will update its configuration to a different configuration epoch automatically.

-Nodes reset
+Node resets
 ---

 Nodes can be software reset (without restarting them) in order to be reused